brene/docs/content/reference/simple-api.md

 Note: While you can choose to only use one of the Relay API and the Simple API, you can easily use both in the same project at the same time.

 The biggest difference is that the simple API does not feature the `viewer` root query.
-Traversal through your data graph is also handled slight differently, as you're always specifying the relation fields directly instead of using the `node` and `edges` fields as in the Relay API.
+Traversal through your data graph is also handled slightly differently, as you are always specifying the relation fields directly instead of using the `node` and `edges` fields as in the Relay API.

-If you're not using Relay, you probably should use the simple API for now.
+If you are not using Relay, you probably should use the simple API for now.
 If you decide to use Relay sometime later, you can easily switch to the Relay API or use both APIs.

 ## Structure